Endogen/Telegram-Kraken-Bot/README.md

 - __log\_to\_file__: If `true`, debug-output that usually goes to the console will be saved in file `debug.log`.
 Only enable this if you're searching for a bug because the logfiles can get pretty big
 - __log_level__: Has to be an __integer__.
 Choose the log-level depending on this: DEBUG = `10`, INFO = `20`, WARNING = `30`, ERROR = `40`, CRITICAL = `50`
 - __history_items__: Number of executed trades to display simultaneously
-- __retries__: If `true`, then issued Kraken API requests will be retried if they return any kind of server error.
-In most cases this is very helpfull since at the second or third time the request will most likely make it through.
-See also option `retries_counter` to set the number of retries
+- __retries__: If bigger then `0`, then Kraken API calls will be retried the specified number of times if they return any kind of error.
+In most cases this is very helpful since at the second or third time the request will most likely make it through
-- __retries_counter__: Number of times a Kraken API call will be retried if option `retries` is enabled
 - __single_price__: If `true`, no need to choose a coin in `/price` command.
 Only one message will be send with current prices for all coins that are configured in setting `used_pairs`
 - __single_chart__: If `true`, no need to choose a coin in `/chart` command.
 Only one message will be send with links to all coins that are configured in setting `used_pairs`
 - __webhook_enabled__: _Not used yet_